yourbasic/api/README.md

-The reason the print methods in Java and Go are so powerful is not only that they take any input, they are also able to handle this input in a sensible way.
+The reason the print methods in Java and Go are so powerful is not only that they take any input, they are also able to handle that input in a sensible way.

 In general, you want to find an interface that accepts everything your code can handle; and little or nothing else.